 Mini Wine Bottle Labels and Mini Bottle Sticker Labels

-This article is written for my customers who have already purchased my downloadable images of mini wine bottle labels/mini liquor bottle labels/hand sanitizer bottle labels and want to print at home.
+This article is written for my customers who have already purchased my downloadable images of mini wine bottle labels/mini liquor bottle labels/hand sanitizer bottle labels/wine bottle labels and want to print at home.
 If you are considering purchasing Baer Design Studio printable mini wine bottle labels but need more direction, reading these instructions will be beneficial.

 Using a color photo inkjet printer works best.
 Digital label designs should be printed onto a full 8.5″x11″ sheet of adhesive backed paper and then cut out each label with a paper cutter or a sharp pair of scissors.
 I do not recommend using pre-cut labels papers as they are difficult to align and the paper itself is lower in quality.

 1. How do I download the labels?
 The printable labels come as jpeg or pdf.
 You can open the PDF into the PDF viewer (this comes on most computers).
 If not, you can download Adobe reader for free here: http://get.adobe.com/reader/ or open the jpeg into a software program of your choice.